jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 explicit specializations) and so it knows which base classes to look into in an attempt to find a function with the name `f`.

-### Does deal.II require C++11 support?
+### Does deal.II require C++11/C++14/C++17 support?
-The answer to this question depends on the version of deal.II that you are interested in using
+The answer to this question depends on the version of deal.II that you are interested in using.

+#### deal.II version after 9.2 and later

+While deal.II version 9.2 only requires C++11 support, versions after 9.2 actually
+require C++14 support from compilers.

-#### deal.II version 9.0.0
+#### deal.II version 9.0 and later
-As of version 9.0.0, deal.II requires C++11 support equivalent to that provided by GCC 4.8.0., which is, essentially, every new feature in C++11.
+As of version 9.0.0, deal.II requires C++11 support equivalent to that provided by GCC 4.8.0, which is, essentially, all of the features that are new C++11.

-#### deal.II version 8.5.0 and previous
+#### deal.II version 8.5.0 and older
-The current release of deal.II, 8.5.0, is compatible with the C++98 and C++03
+deal.II up to version 8.5.0 is compatible with the C++98 and C++03
 standards, but some features (e.g., the `LinearOperator` class) are only available if your compiler supports a subset of C++11 features.
 GCC 4.6 and newer implement enough of C++11 for these features to be turned on.
-More exactly, we currently require the following language features to be present:
+More exactly, these specific features of deal.II currently require the following language features to be present:

 1. `auto`-typed variables
 2. The `nullptr` keyword